FabioAntunes/dotfiles/README.md

 ## Installation
 #### Clone this repo
-First step, clone this repo, because I'm lazy and this are my dotfiles, they need to be placed in `~/playground/dotfiles`
+First step, clone this repo, because I'm lazy and these are my dotfiles, they need to be placed in `~/playground/dotfiles`

 ``` bash
 $ git clone https://github.com/FabioAntunes/dotfiles.git ~/playground/dotfiles --recurse-submodules